 The complaint can be submitted via online form.
 This is EUIPO´s preferred means of communication since it ensures that your complaint can be handled without any delay.
-Alternatively, you can send your complaint via fax or by post.
+Alternatively, you can send your complaint by post

 Please provide the following information (where applicable), to allow us to identify and analyse your case: